gsrohde/testBML/docs/README.md

 ## skelBML
 This repository contains a **skel**eton **B**ioCro **m**odule **l**ibrary
-(`skelBML`), which is an R package representing a BioCro module library with a single example module.
-The `skelBML` repository is designed to be used as a base for other BioCro module libraries.
+(`skelBML`), which is a framework for creating an R package.
+Running the setup script on a fork from this repository will create a basic BioCro module library R package with a single example module.
+Then, additional modules can be added.
+See below for detailed instructions explaining how to do this.

 ### Using this repository to initialize a working module library